3 Activities to Help Students Make Sense of the News

-By writing persuasive letters to representatives, students take critical thinking a step further – they turn their thoughts into actions and attempt to solve a problem.
-It’s critical thinking about the news, with real potential for impact.
+By writing persuasive letters to representatives, students take critical thinking a step further – they turn their thoughts into actions and attempt to solve a problem by using their voice.
 Students can write a letter to their mayor, their senator, or even the president.

 Use the following template to help your students write a persuasive letter to their representative.
 (Fill out the green form above to download this template as a PDF).